Conquest of the Canary Islands: Conquest of Tenerife (1494–96)

 The first armed encounter between the two sides was the celebrated First Battle of Acentejo that took place in a ravine called the Barranco de Acentejo or Barranco de San Antonio in the present day municipality of La Matanza de Acentejo.
 A force of more than 2,000 men advanced towards the north of the island through the valley of Taoro.
 The objective was to defeat the Guanches in the centre of their heartland.
 The Guanches ambushed the invaders who suffered a grave defeat, losing eighty percent of their forces in the battle.
-Alonso Fernández de Lugo managed to escape to Gran Canaria where he organized a new force with better trained troops and greater financial resources supported by Genoese merchants and Castilian nobles.
 After the battle the Guanches destroyed the fortress built by the Castilians.

 Alonso Fernández de Lugo requested and received extensive further aid and supplies from neighboring territorial lord Inés Peraza totalling 600,000 maravedí and returned to Tenerife with a better trained and armed force.
 After rebuilding the fortress at Añazo he advanced towards the plains of Aguere (San Cristóbal de La Laguna) where in November he defeated Bencomo in the Battle of Aguere as the gaunche leader committed the error of engaging the Castillian forces in battle in open ground.
 The use of cavalry and reinforcements provided by Fernando Guanarteme were the deciding factors in the Castillian victory.
 The Guanches lost 1,700 men including Bencomo and his brother (or possibly stepbrother) Tinguaro.
 It is claimed that an epidemic had infected the population before the battle, decimating the island's population and leaving the survivors weak or ill, this is known as the "gran modorra" or the great drowsiness.
 However, the exact size of the epidemic and its importance in the outcome of the battle remains disputed by some historians.

 In December 1495, after a long period of guerrilla warfare, pillaging and war fatigue the Castilians again advanced on the interior in the direction of Taoro, this time from the north.
 A force of several thousand Guanches awaited them in a ravine near to the present day municipality of La Victoria de Acentejo, not far from the site of the First Battle of Acentejo.
 The Castilian victory in the Second Battle of Acentejo brought about the collapse of aboriginal resistance and access to the Taoro Valley remained open.
 The battle marked the conquest of the island of Tenerife and the end of the conquest of the Canary Islands.

 It was in the Orotava Valley the conquest of Tenerife ended on July 25, 1496, with the Treaty of Los Realejos between the Taoro mencey and Alonso Fernández de Lugo.
 It was in honor of the cessation of hostilities that the first Christian church, Parroquia Matriz del Apóstol Santiago, in honor of the patron saint of Spain, was built.